-The shared taxi van ride back was a trip.
+The shared taxi van ride back to El Remate also was a trip.
 The first stop before leaving town was in a bazaar – a market with tightly packed vendors who swarmed our van with yelling and shouting meant to market their goods.
 Everything from fruit to drinks to other food.

 The pictures I have do not do the chaos justice, because they were taken once the imposing, and somewhat frightening crowd moved on to other vans.
 I’ll be more experienced and knowledgeable next time.

 We hope you liked our post on El Remate and Isla de Flores.

 - Tikal, Guatemala: go in the morning, skip the tour

 - Mayan ruins as powerful as Tikal, but not because of size

 - Rooftop cafes to love in Antigua, Guatemala